cawfree/web3-react-native/README.md

 ## 🌠 Donations

-If this repository has helped you out, please consider making a donation of [ETH](https://ethereum.org/).
+If you want to give thanks for this project, please consider making a donation of [ETH](https://ethereum.org/).